resolvt/public/index.md

 Click "It Hurts!" button in the lower right corner of the tool window.
 That's it, you have just posted the first technical debt report and it's shared with your team.

-You can see that the line with the code is marked now:
+You can see that the line you reported on is marked now:

 <img alt="Debt marked" src="marked.png" width="700px"/>